 Great Lakes Review is returning after a one-year hiatus.
 Has anything changed?

-For now, Great Lakes Review will publish fiction, poetry, and photography, but we’re hoping to include multi-genre and multi-modal work in the future.
+For now, Great Lakes Review will publish fiction, poetry, nonfiction, and photography, but we’re hoping to include multi-genre and multi-modal work in the future.
 We also plan to have a much more robust online presence, including the website and social media.

 Is Great Lakes Review affiliated with a university or press?